pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/authentication.md

 #### Debug SAML Assertions

-The SAML login assertion request/response happens via the browser, and for security reasons, it's not something PactFlow is able to see.
+The SAML login assertion request/response happens via the browser, and for security reasons, PactFlow cannot see.

-You can however, extract the SAML assertion from your web browser during a login flow.
+You can, however, extract the SAML assertion from your web browser during a login flow.
 For example, using most modern browsers such as Chrome perform the following steps:

 1. Open your developer tools console
 1. View the network tab and ensure "persist" or "preserve log" is enabled
 1. Head to your pactflow account: `https://<youraccount>.pactflow.io`
 1. Login via your IdP until you experience the issue
 1. Find the request to `https://pact-saas-prod-1.auth.ap-southeast-2.amazoncognito.com/saml2/idpresponse`
-1. Copy the value of the `SAMLResponse` into a tool such as https://www.samltool.com/ to decode and view
+1. Copy the `SAMLResponse` value into a tool such as https://www.samltool.com/ to decode and view

 ![SAML debugging](/saml/saml-response-debugging.png)